IP Checker

 #### Fonts

-Determines the list of installed fonts via CSS and Canvas.
-The font set is unique to each OS and user, and is used for identification even when the IP changes.
+Detects the list of installed fonts through CSS and Canvas.
+The font set is unique for each OS and user and is used for identification even when the IP changes.

 #### Cookies / localStorage

 Checks whether cookies and `localStorage` are enabled in the browser.
-Disabled storage is atypical behavior, characteristic of special configurations.
+Disabled storage is atypical behavior, usually seen in special configurations.

 #### Do Not Track (DNT)

-Reads the value of the `DNT`header.
-Not critical by itself, but part of the overall browser fingerprint.
+Reads the `DNT` header value.
+It is not critical by itself, but it is part of the overall browser fingerprint.

 #### Geolocation API

-Checks whether `navigator.geolocation` is available and how it relates to IP geolocation.
-Location permission is not requested; the mere presence of the API is already informative.
+Checks whether `navigator.geolocation` is available and how it correlates with IP geolocation.
+Permission to determine geolocation is not requested; the mere presence of the API is already informative.

 #### Hardware Concurrency

-`navigator.hardwareConcurrency` - the number of logical CPU cores.
+`navigator.hardwareConcurrency` is the number of logical CPU cores.
 Non-standard values (for example, `1`) are typical for virtual machines.

 #### Device Memory

-`navigator.deviceMemory` - the amount of RAM in GB (rounded value).
-Together with `hardwareConcurrency` it helps identify a VM or headless environment.
+`navigator.deviceMemory` is the amount of RAM in GB (rounded value).
+Together with `hardwareConcurrency`, it helps detect a VM or headless environment.

 #### Platform